 The city has four franchise agreements.
-Revenue from these sources has proved to remain steady even as rates and inflation move up and down.
-Since this is based on customer behaviors it shows a direct relation to the growth in Molalla.
+Revenue from these sources has proved to remain steady even as rates and inflation moves up and down.
+Since this is based from customer behaviors it shows a direct relation to the growth in Molalla.
 The only franchise fees that are on the decline are TV and Cable Franchise fees, due to customers moving away from these services.

 Franchise Budget Increase

 NWNG - Natural Gas 78,000 +18,000

 TELEPHONE 6,100 -64

-TV- Cable 14,500 -61
+TV- Cable 14500 -61

-PGE - Electric 29,1307 +76307
+PGE - Electric 291307 +76307